-(b) the pledge for payment of the remaining funds shall not extend beyond five years from the date of execution of the gift agreement.
-With the approval of the Vice Chancellor for External Relations the pledge period may be longer than five years under rare and special circumstances.

-- 1.7 specify that requests to establish quasi-endowments are to be submitted when it is expected that the endowment will be maintained permanently, and - 1.8 provide that, in the interest of financial responsibility and efficiency, it is the specific preference of the Board that all endowment gifts be eligible for commingling for investment purposes with other endowment funds. - Sec.
-2 Gifts Requiring Board Approval.
-All conforming gifts, including pledges, having a value of more than \$1,000,000 (in cash or inkind) must be submitted to the Board of Regents for approval via the Docket, except those processed or administered by the Office of External Relations. - 2.1 Outdoor Works of Art.
+- (a) at least 20% of the donors' total required minimum funding must be received prior to the acceptance of an endowment, and - (b) the pledge for payment of the remaining funds shall not extend beyond five years from the date of execution of the gift agreement.
+With the written approval of the Vice Chancellor for External Relations, the pledge period may be longer than five years under rare and special circumstances, and - 2.7 provide that, in the interest of financial responsibility and efficiency, it is the specific preference of the Board that all endowment gifts be eligible for commingling for investment purposes with other endowment funds. - Sec.
+3 Board Approval of Nonconforming Gifts.
+Recommendations regarding the acceptance of gifts or other actions that do not conform to all relevant policies, including but not limited to the U. T. System Gift Acceptance Procedures, shall be made through the Vice Chancellor for External Relations to the Board of Regents after review by appropriate offices of the terms of the gifts, the nature of the donated assets, and/or the requested action. - Sec.
+4 Gifts of Art - 4.1 Outdoor Works of Art.
 Approval by the Board is also required prior to the acceptance of a gift of an outdoor work of art.
+Considerations will include appropriateness with regard to the institution's Campus Master Plan and expense related to installation and/or continuing maintenance. - 4.2 Gifts of Statuary Depicting Living Persons.
+No gift of statuary depicting a living person shall be accepted by an institution, unless intended for display in a museum or for addition to the collection of works of art for display in a museum.
+Authority to accept proposed museum gifts of statuary depicting living persons, intended for display indoors, is delegated to the presidents.
+Proposed gifts of statuary intended for outdoor display require approval under Section 4.1 above.

-Considerations will include appropriateness with regard to the institution's Campus Master Plan and expense related to installation and/or continuing maintenance. - Sec.
-3 Gifts Requiring Approval by Chancellor or Presidents.
-The Board of Regents delegates to the Chancellor or the president of an institution the authority to accept conforming gifts, including pledges, other than gifts of real property, that are not processed or administered by the Office of External Relations, provided that such gifts have a value of \$1,000,000 or less (in cash or in-kind) and the authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Chancellor or the president of the institution, as may be permitted by applicable law, policies, these Regents' Rules and Regulations, and the U. T. System Gift Acceptance Procedures. - Sec.
-4 Gifts Requiring Approval by Executive Vice Chancellor for Business Affairs.
-The Board of Regents delegates to the
+Sec.
+5 Approval of Conforming Gifts.
+The Board of Regents delegates to the Chancellor or the president of an institution, following prior review and approval by the appropriate Executive Vice Chancellor and the Vice Chancellor for External Relations, the authority to accept conforming gifts, including pledges, other than gifts of real property, that are not processed or administered by the Office of External Relations, and the authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Chancellor or the president of the institution, as may be permitted by applicable law, policies, these Regents' Rules and Regulations, and the U. T. System Gift Acceptance Procedures.

-Executive Vice Chancellor for Business Affairs authority to accept all conforming gifts of real property of any value that are not processed or administered by the Office of External Relations, and the authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Executive Vice Chancellor for Business Affairs, as may be permitted by applicable law, policies, these Rules and Regulations, the U. T. System Gift Acceptance Procedures, and Regents' Rules and Regulations Series 80306 concerning the environmental review policy for acquiring real property and Series 60103 concerning guidelines for acceptance of gifts of real property.
-Acceptance of all gifts of real property shall be subject to the Regents' Rules and Regulations Series 60103 and 80306.
+Gifts Requiring Approval by Executive Director of Real Estate.
+Sec.
+6 The Board of Regents delegates to the Executive Director of Real Estate authority to accept all conforming gifts of real property of any value that are not processed or administered by the Office of External Relations, and the authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Executive Director of Real Estate, as may be permitted by applicable law, policies, the U. T. System Gift Acceptance Procedures, The University of Texas System Administration Policy UTS161, Environmental Review for Acquisition of Real Property, and these Regents' Rules and Regulations, including Rule 60103 concerning guidelines for acceptance of gifts of real property.
+Acceptance of all gifts of real property shall be subject to the Regents' Rules and Regulations, Rule 60103 and The University of Texas System Administration Policy UTS161, Environmental Review for Acquisition of Real Property.